 - Do you have emergency savings to cover other necessary costs?
 Could you save money in emergency savings account instead of a child life insurance policy that could secure your family for any emergency (be it unexpected funeral costs for children, home repairs, or medical bills instead)?

 - Do you have a good health insurance plan to protect your children and your family?
 A good health insurance plan is a good way to ensure their health and prevent some diseases.
 Also, consider dental insurance and other supplemental insurance plans.
 Good health leads to longer healthier lives and peace of mind.

 - Do you have a college savings fund for your children?

 - Would you use a whole life insurance policy as a savings fund for them?

 - What are your risks?
 Accidents happen to anyone, but do you have specific health risks you are worried about?

-If the unthinkable should happen and your family suffers a death of one of your children you should be prepared to be deeply affected.
 Aside from funeral costs, it would not be uncommon for one or both parents to have to take a leave from work, or for siblings to require counseling.
 Consider these other costs that could come up—life insurance could help.

-If none of this happens, and we hope you and your family never have to live through the death of a child.
-If your children are healthy and, hopefully, decades away from their death, then a whole life insurance policy may be a smart option for your children will give them a savings vessel that they can use later in life.
+We hope you and your family never have to live through the death of a child.
+If your children are healthy and, hopefully, decades away from their death, then a whole life insurance policy may be a smart option for your children.
+It will give them a savings vessel that they can use later in life.